syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-The default value of the `CanExportColumnWidth` property is `true`.
+The default value of the `CanExportColumnWidth` property is `true.`

 ### Export with customized row height

-You can export the TreeGrid to Excel with customized row height by using the `DefaultRowHeight` property.
+Export the TreeGrid to Excel with customized row height by using the `DefaultRowHeight` property.

 {% tabs %}
 {% highlight c# %}